Single Cooper pair transfer in stable and in exotic nuclei: The calculation of absolute cross sections

 In connection with the microscopic description of the tunneling process associated with the Josephson effect, (\cite{Cohen:62}) one can use the Hamiltonian

-$H_1$ and $H_2$ are the separate Hamiltonians of the two superconductors on each side of the barrier; $T_{kq}$ is the exponentially small tunneling matrix element from state $k$ on one side to state $q$ on the other, and the relationship of phases shown is required by time reversal symmetry.
+where $H_1$ and $H_2$ are the separate Hamiltonians of the two superconductors on each side of the barrier; $T_{kq}$ is the exponentially small tunneling matrix element from state $k$ on one side to state $q$ on the other, and the relationship of phases shown is required by time reversal symmetry.
 One of the many procedures for arriving at (\ref{eq1_20}) is to find sets of single--particle functions for each side of the barrier separately, in the absence of the potential of the other metal: then one eliminates the nonorthogonality effect by perturbation theory.
+Let us now see how the above considerations translate in the case of the transfer of pairs of nucleons in a nuclear reaction, both in the case of a heavy ion and of light ion reactions.